Institute Programs

 Programs

 This program is for beginner students are working on the Twinkle variations or still doing pre-twinkle work.
-Pre-Twinklers & Twinklers receive daily individual instruction, two group classes plus Music & Movement (4-7yo).
+Pre-Twinklers & Twinklers receive daily individual instruction, one group class plus Music & Movement (4-7yo).

 Students in this program will attend a minimum of four classes each day, consisting of a Master class (three students per class), a Technique group class, a Performance group class, and an Orchestra.
 Optional electives are available to register for.

-Advanced participants receive daily lessons, technique classes, seminars on practicing, performance psychology, and master classes.
+Advanced participants (Suzuki Book 7+ or equivalent) receive daily lessons, technique classes, seminars on practicing, performance psychology, and master classes.

 The Suzuki Institute and Advanced Violin Summit welcomes students from any background of instruction.
 Non-Suzuki students will receive individual lessons, technique classes, orchestra sectionals, orchestra rehearsals and performances, and as well as solo performance opportunities.